ambern115/CSCI2041/Homework/Hwk_06_Modules.md

 ## A stream functor

-Streams, as defined in the ``lazy.ml`` file mentioned above, made us of the ``lazee`` type and its functions defined in that same file.
+Streams, as defined in the ``lazy.ml`` file mentioned above, made use of the ``lazee`` type and its functions defined in that same file.
 Here we want to make this dependency explicit by defining a stream functor that takes a lazy module as it argument.